 St. John's College of Liberal Arts and SciencesQueens Campus, Manhattan Campus

-St. John’s University’s master’s degree program in Museum Administration provides opportunities for research and professional training in the history and preservation of cultural artifacts.
+St. John’s Master of Arts (M.A.) program in Museum Administration provides opportunities for research and professional training in the history and preservation of cultural artifacts.
 The program encompasses curatorial practice, collections and exhibitions management, museum education, the business of museums, and the application of museum-specific communication techniques and technology platforms.
 It also features special topics seminars that address timely issues in the field.
 You combine academic study with exposure to New York City collections and engagement with museum experts.
 The program welcomes students from diverse academic and professional backgrounds.
 You create a personalized plan of study and chart your career path through a wide range of museum specializations.

 The 36-credit program in Museum Administration includes a three- or six-credit internship, opportunities to conduct original research through curatorial projects, and the advantage of pursuing interdisciplinary collection-based expertise through nine credits of study in public history and library and information science.
 Study and internship experiences are available through the University’s Queens and Manhattan campuses and study abroad sites in Rome and Paris.